Below I have broken down what the draft focuses on, and what the advocates were suggesting as changes to the draft on record, during the hearing.

 Solid Waste Master Plan Focus

-• Maintain moratorium on additional municipal solid waste combustion (aka incinerators).
+• Dramatically increase recycling and re-use and provide assistance to cities and towns;• Maintain moratorium on additional municipal solid waste combustion (aka incinerators).
 Begin to develop new performance standards for existing waste-to-energy facilities that require higher recycling rates in waste collection areas, lower emissions of greenhouse gases and other pollutants, and higher efficiency in energy recapture;

 • Seize green economic opportunities to build markets, jobs and firms in recycling, re-use, and related waste management efforts;